uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 # Getting started

-In the ["Pre-Camp Technical Setup" announcement](https://edstem.org/us/courses/24735/discussion/1675294) on Ed, we have supplied a few URLs that you will need as you work through this lab.
+We have supplied [a few URLs on Ed](https://edstem.org/us/courses/24735/discussion/1679656) that you will need as you work through this lab.
 Please open a browser and log into the Ed site to have access to these links.

 For each assignment, a Git repository will be created for you on [GitHub](https://github.com/), a web-based hosting service for Git repositories.
 However, before that repository can be created for you, you need to have a GitHub account.
 If you do not yet have one, you can get an account here: [https://github.com/join](https://github.com/join).
 Once you create your account, you may want to get the [Student Developer Pack](https://education.github.com/pack), which will give you access to a lot of other features (Please note that having the Student Developer Pack is not necessary for CAPP 30121; it’s just a nice benefit you get as a student.)

 ## Joining the uchicago-CAPP30121-aut-2022 organization

 We will be using GitHub Classroom and have created a GitHub organization (`uchicago-CAPP30121-aut-2022`) for the course (a GitHub “organization” is basically a way to group together related repositories).
 You should have received an email to your UChicago email account with an invitation to join the organization.
 If you have already accepted the invitation, then you can move on to the next section.
-If you have not already accepted the invitation, please locate the invitation email in your UChicago email account and follow the instructions to accept invite.
+If you have not already accepted the invitation, please locate the invitation email in your UChicago email account and follow the instructions to accept the invite.

 ## Using Git with SSH